-It is important that you don't let water and oil build up in the air tanks.
+It is important that you do not let water and oil build up in the air tanks.
 If you do, the brakes may not work correctly.
 Each tank has a drain valve on it and you should drain each tank every day.
 If your tanks have automatic drains, they will keep most moisture out.
-But you should still open the drains to make sure.
+You should still open the drains to make sure.

-6.2.7 - Shut-off Valves
+6.2.7 - Shut-Off Valves

-Shut-off valves (also called cut-out cocks) are used in the service and supply air lines at the back of trailers used to tow other trailers.
+Shut-off valves are used in the service and supply air lines at the back of trailers used to tow other trailers.
 These valves permit closing the air lines off when another trailer is not being towed.
 You must check that all shut-off valves are in the open position except the ones at the back of the last trailer, which must be closed.